Motorists are urged to be patient on roads this winter

 Senior engineer Orla Bourke said November is typically the busiest month for the outdoor staff as they complete their programme of works for the year.

-Woman (80s) dies following single-vehicle collision in Co Galwayan hour ago
+Woman (60s) dies in two-car collision in Co Cork4 hours ago